What is Stroke?

 A Hemorrhagic stroke has a mortality rate of 45 percent or higher.
-A person may complain of “the worst headache of my life.”, nausea, vomiting, stiff neck and altered mental status.
+A person may complain of “the worst headache of my life,” experiencing nausea, vomiting, a stiff neck and an altered mental status.

 There are two types of treatment: Surgical clipping or endovascular coiling.
 The treatment is dependent on the patient’s age, severity, medical history, location and shape of the ruptured aneurysm.

 If an artery leading to the brain becomes blocked for a short period of time, the blood flow to the brain slows or stops.
 This lack of blood to the brain can cause a Transient Ischemic Attack (TIA) or mini-stroke.
 Known symptoms of a TIA are numbness, trouble speaking and loss of balance.
 It is common for these symptoms to last a short while and then disappear.
 While TIAs cause no permanent brain damage, they could be indicators of an approaching stroke and should not be ignored.
 Call 9-1-1 if you or someone you know is experiencing symptoms of a TIA.

 Identifying the risk factors is the first step in preventing stroke.
 You can reduce the risk factors and with the help of a physician can make significant changes to your health.
 You can reduce your chances of having a stroke significantly by leading a healthy lifestyle and knowing the risks.